-North Atlanta Women’s Care is one of the leading practices for comprehensive OB/GYN Care in Johns Creek, Georgia, and the Greater Atlanta area.
+North Atlanta Women’s Care is one of the leading practices for comprehensive OB/GYN Care in Suwanee, Georgia, and the Greater Atlanta area.
 We offer a full range of services for women starting from family planning to wellness programs and more in a patient-friendly environment.

 We have a highly skilled and experienced team of OB/GYN doctors specializing in high-risk pregnancies, in-office procedures, gynecologic surgeries, and much more.
 They are assisted by a qualified and efficient nursing and medical team.

 An Intrauterine Device (IUD) is a birth control device placed by the doctor inside your uterus.
 It protects against pregnancy for a maximum of 10 years.
 The procedure takes around 10-15 minutes

 During the procedure, the doctor inserts a speculum in your vagina to widen it.
 After cleaning your cervix and vagina with an antiseptic, the doctor checks for any issues with your uterus.
 Then the doctor places the device into an applicator tube and inserts it through your cervix in the uterus.
 IUDs have a string at the bottom, which the doctor trims so that about 1-2 inches of it hangs into your vagina.
 Do not insert anything into your vagina, including a tampon up to 24 hours after the procedure.

 Copper IUDs may cause heavier periods for a few months.
 Check once a month to feel the string from the IUD coming out of the vagina.
 If you don’t, then please contact your doctor and use a different form of contraception temporarily.